Natural Resources Job Board

 Description

-Project Overview:
+Project Overview

 • Hands-On Experience: Collaborate with experienced researchers in the field, gain expertise in wildlife health monitoring, and enhance your research skills.

-Conservation Context:
+Conservation Context

-In South Africa, a variety of predators face significant threats, including habitat loss and fragmentation, climate change, potential low genetic diversity, and the hybridization of subspecies, which endangers their genetic purity.
+In South Africa, a variety of predators face significant threats, including habitat loss and fragmentation, climate change, potential low genetic diversity, and the hybridisation of subspecies, which endangers their genetic purity.
 Consequently, conservation efforts must focus on accurately determining their population numbers, distribution, and dietary distinctions.

 Why This Internship?

-• Extraordinary Setting: Work in an awe-inspiring environment, surrounded by the beauty and majesty of giraffes and other wildlife.
+• Extraordinary Setting: Work in an awe-inspiring environment, surrounded by giraffes and diverse wildlife.

-• Skill Development: Acquire practical knowledge in wildlife parasitology, conservation strategies, and field research methodologies.
+• Skill Development: Learn essential skills in wildlife parasitology, conservation strategy, and field research methods.

-Please note that a monthly conservation fee is required, which covers the following:
+Please note that a monthly conservation fee applies, which includes:

-• Transportation: Pick-up from and drop-off at the Polokwane airport, weekly or bi-weekly town trips for students to restock supplies, and daily drives around the reserve.
+• Transportation: Includes pick-up/drop-off at the Polokwane airport, weekly or bi-weekly supply trips to town, and daily field drives within the reserve.

-This fee ensures that your experience contributes to both your well-being and the vital work of preserving the reserve.
+This fee ensures that your internship supports both your experience and the vital work of preserving the reserve.

 Duration of Stay: